 - British Society for Heart Failure - https://www.bsh.org.uk/resources/bsh-covid-19-resources/

 - Surrey Heartlands - Covid-19 vaccination programme including FAQs and updates in Surrey

-Watch Sandra talk about her Covid-19 recovery.
+Sandra talks about her Covid-19 recovery

 Download the NHS App, a simple and secure way to access a range of NHS services on your smartphone or tablet.